-- 1. Loads the network client driver.
-(Note that this step is not necessary if you are running the client on JDK 1.6 or higher.
-In that environment, the network client driver loads automatically.) - 2.
-Obtains a client connection by using the DriverManager. - 3.
-Obtains a client connection by using a DataSource. - 4.
-Tests the database connections by running a sample query. - 5.
+- 1. Obtains a client connection by using the DriverManager. - 2.
+Obtains a client connection by using a DataSource. - 3.
+Tests the database connections by running a sample query. - 4.
 Closes the connections and then exits the program.

-You must install the following files in the %DERBY_HOME%\demo\nserverdemo\ directory before you can run the sample program:
+To run the sample program, use the following files in the %DERBY HOME%\demo\nserverdemo\ directory: